JPerzanowski/customer-risk/README.md

 The customer-risk-notifier is the small notification service sending the Customer's risks data to Stakeholders

 ## Project Setup
+Please configure the path to the folder app.file.location:

 To run you need to set up a database connection:
 - spring.datasource.url